boazbk/tcs/lec_11_running_time.md

 We will however see that there is a single unproven conjecture that would imply such a result for most of these problems.

 ![Some complexity classes and some of the functions we know (or conjecture) to be contained in them.](../figure/time_complexity_map.png){#figureid .class width=300px height=300px}

-### Note: Oh-tilde or a "Baker's Oh"

-The choice of what to take as "elementary operations" can sometimes make a difference as to the asymptotic running time.
-For example, the set of arithmetic operations we allowed in NAND<< was inherited from C and is somewhat arbitrary.
-What if we wanted to add another operation?
-A "reasonable" operation on integers of size at most $T$ can be computed in a number of steps that is polynomial in their representation which is $\log T$ bits.
-Fortunately, as $T$ grows, $\log T$, and even polynomial factors in it, is extremely tiny compared to it, and hence we can think of such logarithmic terms as negligible and ignore them, at least in the context of this course.
-Hence, just as we drop constant terms with the Big-Oh notation, it  often makes sense to ignore polylogarithmic terms as well.

-> # {.definition title="Oh Tilde" #ohtilde}
-Let $f,g:\N \rightarrow \N$, we say that $f =\tilde{O}(g)$ if there are some constant $a,b,N_0>0$ such that for every $n>N_0$, $f(n) \leq a g(n)(\log g(n))^b$.
-We say that $f = \tilde{\Omega}(g)$ if $g=\tilde{O}(f)$.

-We will often use the $\tilde{O}$ notation to suppress the differences between the NAND++ model and other, somewhat more permissive, models.
-Assuming you don't mind a little cheating, when you see an $\tilde{O}(\cdot)$, you won't suffer much in understanding if you pretend that it is the same as the "regular" $O(\cdot)$.
-Indeed, in most settings in this course we won't even care so much about the difference between $O(n)$ and $O(n^3)$, let alone the difference between $O(n)$ and $O(n\log n)$.

-Needless to say, when one is implementing actual algorithms on actual machines, constant and logarithmic factors could make all the difference in the world, and having a model that is faithful to the actual architecture we execute it on can be very important.
-However, at the coarse resolution we are mostly interested here, the differences between these models will not be so important.